Dao-AILab/flash-attention/README.md

 ## Performance of Customized FlashAttention

-We test the performance on A100.
+We test the performance speedup compare to padding qk&v hidden_dim on A100.

-We display FlashAttention speedup using these parameters:
+We display CustomFlashAttention speedup using these parameters:

 - (qk dim, v_dim): (32,64), (64,128), (128,256); qk hidden dimension 2048 (i.e. 64, 32 or 16 heads).
 - Sequence length 512, 1k, 2k, 4k, 8k, 16k.